cl91/REAPERS/readme.md

 If you specify `intel`, the build script will generate Intel AVX-enabled executables using the Intel LLVM-based C++ compiler `icpx`, which must be available in the `PATH`.
 This is in general the fastest CPU-only builds (assuming you are using Intel CPUs).
-If you specify `gpu`, the build script will use the CUDA `nvcc` to build both the CUDA kernels as well as the host code (ie. CPU-side of the programs).
-If you specify `gpu-icpx`, the host code will instead be compiled using the Intel LLVM C++ compiler and this is generally speaking a lot faster than stock GCC (which `nvcc` calls by default).
+If you specify `nvgpu`, the build script will use the CUDA `nvcc` to build both the CUDA kernels as well as the host code (ie. CPU-side of the programs).
+If you specify `nvgpu-icpx`, the host code will instead be compiled using the Intel LLVM C++ compiler and this is generally speaking a lot faster than stock GCC (which `nvcc` calls by default).
 Optimizations are enabled for both the host code and the CUDA kernels.
 Note if you installed eigen3 or cuda in a different place, you need to modify the `EIGEN_INC` and `CUDA_INC` paths in `build.sh`.

+For AMD ROCm, you can specify `amdgpu` which will invoke `hipcc` to build the programs.
+For both nVidia and AMD platforms, you can specify an additional paramater `multi` which will enable multi-GPU support.
+Multi-GPU support has a small overhead on single GPU systems, so it is disabled by default.

 Once you have built the sample programs, try running them.
 The SYK program will compute the Green's functions and OTOCs of dense or sparse SYK models.
 Use `./syk --help` to see the list